rossfadely/cubic-spline-interpolation/README.rst

 A simple example of using some of `GSL's <http://www.gnu.org/software/gsl/>`_ C functionality.

-Also, its blazingly faster and costs less memory than `Scipy's <http://www.scipy.org/>`_ equivalent.
+Also, its hella faster and costs less memory than `Scipy's <http://www.scipy.org/>`_ equivalent.

 Run
 -------

+Edit ``setup.py`` to point to your GSL libraries, etc.  Then,

 ::